LiveBench/LiveBench/README.md

 LiveBench provides two different arguments for parallelizing evaluations, which can be used independently or together:

 - `--mode parallel`: Runs separate tasks/categories in parallel by creating multiple tmux sessions.
 Each category or task runs in its own terminal session, allowing simultaneous evaluation across different benchmark subsets.
 This also parallelizes the ground truth evaluation phase.
+By default, this will create one session for each category; if `--bench-name` is supplied, there will be one session for each value of `--bench-name`.

 - `--parallel-requests`: Sets the number of concurrent questions to be answered within a single task evaluation instance.
 This controls how many API requests are made simultaneously for a specific task.